Why is investing in the best email marketing software tool for your company important?

 Constant Contact was the first email marketing solution that I ever used more than a decade ago, and they have been a staple product in the industry.

-It’s another tool that’s built for even the smallest businesses, but scalable for use by medium-sized ones, and is easy to use to boot.
-With both basic and advanced email marketing plans, there’s something for everyone.
+It’s another tool that’s built for even the smallest businesses, but scalable for use by medium-sized ones, and is easy to use, to boot.
+With both basic and advanced email marketing plans, there’s something for everyone at an affordable price.

 My own observation shows that Constant Contact is super popular with nonprofits such as religious and community organizations.
 This isn’t surprising, because this company also offers Website and marketing consultation services.
-And, rather than allow your email list to grow with junk contacts that you have to pay them for, Constant Contact removes email addresses when customers consistently don’t open the emails.
+Rather than allow your email list to grow with junk contacts that you have to pay for, Constant Contact removes email addresses when customers consistently don’t open the emails.
 They also remove “burner” email addresses, saving you money and improving your engagement and click-through rate.

 Here’s a snapshot of Constant Contact’s features:

-When I moved from MailChimp, I noticed that graphical email templates were not one of ConvertKit’s strength.
+When I moved from MailChimp, I noticed that graphical email templates were not one of ConvertKit’s strengths.
 In fact, if you want to get your point across and think your subscribers would prefer plain-English, non-flashy email, you will enjoy the minimalist look of ConvertKit’s emails.
 For this reason, ConvertKit is a great choice for businesses that are more service-oriented, or who sell technical products and can easily make use of ready-made templates in an email marketing space.
 The design templates are perfect for niches where gimmicks are not wanted or appreciated.
 Otherwise, this program works like most other drag-and-drop email editor services.

 Here’s what an overview of ConvertKit’s features look like: